This website is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Anti-virus software

-Computer viruses cause serious damage to your computer.
-They may delete important files, steal sensitive information or even stop your computer from working altogether.
-Because new viruses appear every day, it’s vital that you have effective anti-virus software.
+Viruses and other forms of malware can cause serious damage to your computer.
+They may steal sensitive information, delete important files or even stop your computer from working altogether.
+Therefore it’s vital you have effective anti-virus software installed on your PC.

 Displaying 1 to 10 of 13 Previous | Next